-- A. To conduct themselves in a manner that reflects favorably upon the Quincy Public Schools and the Quincy community. - B. To adhere to all rules set forth in the Student Handbook and those adopted by the coach/sponsor, including but not limited to, the provisions of the Student Handbook relating to alcohol, tobacco and other drugs; - C. To meet the scholastic requirements of the Quincy Public Schools; - D. To attend school, practices, and contests/performances; and - E. To conduct themselves in a manner that demonstrates respect for people, property, and public laws at all times
+- A. To conduct themselves in a manner that reflects favorably upon the Quincy Public Schools, their school, their team/organization and the Quincy community; - B. To adhere to all rules set forth in the student handbook and those adopted by the coach/sponsor, including, but not limited to, the provisions of the student handbook relating to hazing, bullying, alcohol, tobacco and other drugs; - C. To meet the scholastic requirements of the Quincy Public Schools; - D. To attend school regularly; - E. To conduct themselves in a manner that demonstrates respect for people, property and public laws at all times.